Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Here is a thorough discussion on how the testing automation pyramid can be deployed in software development and the solutions Parasoft provides for each phase of the testing pyramid.

-The Test Automation Pyramid, created by Mike Cohn and popularized by Martin Fowler, has changed the way we think of software testing.
-It is a guide to what types and how many of each type of test to perform.
+The test automation pyramid, created by Mike Cohn and popularized by Martin Fowler, has changed the way we think of software testing.
+It guides what types of tests to perform and how many of each type of test to perform.
 The testing automation pyramid has helped create more efficient testing and resulted in more reliable software being released to customers.

 Benefits of the Testing Automation Pyramid